 In June 2011, NL was served in ASARCO LLC v.
 NL Industries, Inc., et al. (United States District Court, Western District of Missouri, Case No. 4:11-cv-00138-DGK).
 The plaintiff brought this CERCLA contribution action against several defendants to recover a portion of the amount it paid in settlement with the U.S. Government during its Chapter 11 bankruptcy in relation to the Tar Creek site, the Cherokee County Superfund Site in southeast Kansas, the Oronogo-Duenweg Lead Mining Belt Superfund Site in Jasper County, Missouri and the Newton County Mine Tailing Site in Newton County, Missouri.
 NL has denied liability and will defend vigorously against all of the claims.
 In the second quarter of 2012, NL filed a motion to stay the case.
-In the first quarter of 2013, NL's motion was granted and the court entered an indefinite stay.
-In the first quarter of 2015, Asarco was granted permission to seek an interlocutory appeal of that stay order.
-In March 2015, the Eighth Circuit Court of Appeals denied Asarco's request for an interlocutory appeal of the stay order and the trial court's indefinite stay remains in place.
+In the first quarter of 2013, NL's motion was granted and the court entered an indefinite stay, which remains in place.

 In September 2011, NL was served in ASARCO LLC v.
 NL Industries, Inc., et al. (United States District Court, Eastern District of Missouri, Case No. 4:11-cv-00864).
 The plaintiff brought this CERCLA contribution action against several defendants to recover a portion of the amount it paid in settlement with the U.S. Government during its Chapter 11 bankruptcy in relation to the Southeast Missouri Mining District.
-In May 2015, the trial court on its own motion entered an indefinite stay of the litigation.
-In June 2015, Asarco filed an appeal of the stay in the Eighth Circuit Court of Appeals.
-NL has moved to dismiss that appeal as improperly filed.
-In October 2015, the Eighth Circuit Court of Appeals granted NL's motion to dismiss Asarco's appeal and the trial court's indefinite stay remains in place.
+NL has denied liability and will defend vigorously against all of the claims.
+In May 2015, the trial court on its own motion entered an indefinite stay of the litigation, which remains in place.

 In July 2012, NL was served in EPEC Polymers, Inc., v.
 NL Industries, Inc., (United States District Court for the District of New Jersey, Case 3:12-cv-03842-PGS-TJB).
 The plaintiff, a landowner of property located across the Raritan River from NL's former Sayreville, New Jersey operation, claims that contaminants from NL's former Sayreville operation came to be located on its land.
 The complaint seeks compensatory and punitive damages and alleges, among other things, trespass, private nuisance, negligence, strict liability, and claims under CERCLA and the New Jersey Spill Act.
-In April 2016, the case was stayed and administratively terminated pending court-ordered mediation.
-In October 2017, the parties informed the court that further mediation would not be fruitful.
-The case was reopened in December 2017.
-NL will continue to deny liability and defend vigorously against all of the claims.
+NL has denied liability and will defend vigorously against all of the claims.